Custom

 Are lab-grown diamonds real?

 Yes.
 Lab-grown diamonds are real diamonds in every physical sense.
+The difference is origin, not authenticity.

 Can jewellers tell the difference between lab and mined diamonds?